SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 the property within a subclass, as described in :ref:`Inheritance_OverridingPropertyObservers`.

 The initializer *expression* is optional in the context of a class or structure declaration, but required elsewhere.
-The type annotation is required in all variable declarations that include observers, regardless of the context in which they are declared.
+The *type* annotation is optional when the type can be inferred from the initializer *expression*.

 The ``willSet`` and ``didSet`` observers provide a way to observe (and to respond appropriately) when the value of a variable or property is being set.